smithy-lang/smithy-kotlin/docs/design/endpoints.md

      *
      * The values within the set of attributes are unstable.
 Additionally, custom provider implementations cannot set
      * these values as part of endpoints they resolve to (hence the internal annotation).
 They can only be specified
-     * in the Smithy ruleset and returned as part of generated code therein.
+     * in the Smithy rule set and returned as part of generated code therein.
      *
      * SDK authors are encouraged to define strongly-typed extensions for values relevant to their SDK's operation.
      */